sudiddo/legatus/README.md

 ## License

 Legatus is licensed under the MIT License.
-See the (LICENSE)[LICENSE] file for more information.
+See the [LICENSE](LICENSE) file for more information.